openshift-cs/osdworkshop/OSD4/10-deployment_s2i.md

 #### 2. Create a project
 Create a new project for this part.
 Let's call it `ostoy-s2i`.

-You can create a new project by running `oc new-project ostoy-s2i`.
 You can create a new project from the CLI by running `oc new-project ostoy-s2i` or use the OpenShift Web Console.

 ### Steps to Deploy OSToy imperatively using S2I